© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ysgwennant Barrow is a scheduled monument protected by Cadw under reference DE277.
 View the official record →

-Ysgwennant Barrow is a prehistoric round barrow located in Denbighshire, Wales, dating to the Bronze Age.
+Ysgwennant Barrow is a Bronze Age round barrow located in Denbighshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE277.

 Ysgwennant Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ysgwennant Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE277.